bufbuild-ru/docs/blog/introducing-connect-query/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Introducing Connect-Query: Integrate Protobuf with TanStack Query more effectively"
-  tagline: "February 6, 2023"
 ---

+# Introducing Connect-Query: Integrate Protobuf with TanStack Query more effectively

 Engineers who are familiar with React know that synchronizing data across the application and preventing duplicate fetches is not a problem that comes solved out-of-the-box.
 Until a few months ago, we experienced the same state management challenges within the Buf Schema Registry's React front-end.
 We eventually paired our [Connect-Web](https://connectrpc.com/docs/web/getting-started) clients with [TanStack Query](https://react-query.tanstack.com/) which simplified our state management and allowed us to take advantage of the static types provided by our Protobuf schemas.